digitallawyer/openlegaldictionary/_definitions/laudemium.md

 ---
 title: Laudemium
 permalink: "/definitions/laudemium.html"
-body: Lat In the clvll law. a sum paid by a new emphytcuta (q. v.) who acquires the emphyteusis, not as helr, but as a singular successor, whether by glft, devise, exchange, or sale.
+body: Lat in the clvll law. a sum paid by a new emphytcuta (q. v.) who acquires the emphyteusis, not as helr, but as a singular successor, whether by glft, devise, exchange, or sale.
 It was a sum equal to the fiftieth part of the purchase money, paid to the dominus or proprietor for his acceptance of the new emphytcuta.
 Mackeld.